daeuniverse/dae/docs/dns.md

     }
     # The routing format of 'request' and 'response' is similar with section 'routing'.
     # See https://github.com/daeuniverse/dae/blob/main/docs/routing.md
+    routing {
         request {
             # Built-in upstream in 'request': asis.
             # You can also use user-defined upstreams.

             # Available functions: qname, qtype.

             # DNS request name (omit suffix dot '.').
             qname(suffix: abc.com, keyword: google) -> googledns
             qname(full: ok.com, regex: '^yes') -> googledns
             # DNS request type
             qtype(a, aaaa) -> alidns
             qtype(cname) -> googledns

             # If no match, fallback to this upstream.
             fallback: asis
         }
         response {
             # No built-in upstream in 'response'.
             # You can use user-defined upstreams.

             # Available functions: qname, qtype, upstream, ip.
             # Accept the response if the request is sent to upstream 'googledns'.
 This is useful to avoid loop.
             upstream(googledns) -> accept
             # If DNS request name is not in CN and response answers include private IP, which is most likely polluted
             # in China mainland.
 Therefore, resend DNS request to 'googledns' to get correct result.
             !qname(geosite:cn) && ip(geoip:private) -> googledns
             fallback: accept
+        }
     }

 }
 ```